Galaxy quenching timescales from a forensic reconstruction of their colour evolution: Distribution and time evolution of

-Defining both \tLBB\ and \tLBR\ is straightforward for GAMA and \sharkfit, as \PR\ is monotonically-increasing due to our choice of SFH in \prospect\footnote{The caveat to this statement is that, depending on the details of the evolution of the galaxy colour populations as a whole, a galaxy may see a decrease in \PR\ without changing its colour.
-We do observe this behaviour in both GAMA and \sharkfit, being particularly clear for galaxies above $\sim$\mstar{10.5} in the former.
-For this reason, we force a monotonic time evolution of \PR\ for galaxies that cross our \PR$=0.98$ threshold in these two samples.
-We find the maximum \PR\ for all galaxies after they become red, and then set all subsequent values of \PR\ to this maximum value.} , with \tLBB\ (\tLBR) simply being the last (first) time the galaxy was a member of the blue (red) population.
-This is not true for \shark, and while rejuvenation in \shark\ is not a common occurrence in general (see Appendix A2 of \citetalias{bravo2022}), the measurement of \tauQ\ for galaxies that do rejuvenate presents a challenge (mostly massive centrals).
-To measure \tauQ\ in \shark, we first select galaxies that are blue at $t^{}_\mathrm{LB}=10$ Gyr and that are red $t^{}_\mathrm{LB}=1$ Gyr (to ensure measurable timescales), trace the continuous time span during which the galaxy was red, and the latest time before this period that the galaxy was blue.
+\shark\ SFHs are not forced to be monotonic, and while rejuvenation in \shark\ is not a common occurrence in general ($\lesssim3$\%, see Appendix A2 of \citetalias{bravo2022}), the measurement of \tauQ\ for galaxies that do rejuvenate presents a challenge (mostly massive centrals).
+To measure \tauQ\ in \shark, we first select galaxies that are blue at $t^{}_\mathrm{LB}=10$ Gyr and that are red $t^{}_\mathrm{LB}=1$ Gyr, trace the continuous time span during which the galaxy was red, and the latest time before this period that the galaxy was blue (see Appendix \ref{app:recovery} for a discussion on different definitions).
 Table \ref{tab:prob_dist} shows the fraction of red galaxies in our three samples, indicating that selecting galaxies being blue at least at a lookback time of 10 Gyr discards $\sim$20--40\% of the current red galaxies, with GAMA seeing the largest reduction in sample size and \shark\ the smallest.